Predictive analytics and AI deliver a winning fan experience

 “We’ve been believers in analytics for a long time,” Riola says.
 “But we’re getting much more sophisticated in how we use analytics to personalize the fan experience and grow our business.”

 A certain segment of fans, for example, will browse jerseys in the app marketplace following a hot performance from one of the Magic’s top players.
-On the SAS Platform, this interest is scored with predictive models and combined with existing knowledge about these shoppers to display personalized offers for the jersey in the app.
+Using SAS, this interest is scored with predictive models and combined with existing knowledge about these shoppers to display personalized offers for the jersey in the app.

 The technology works similarly with season ticket sales.
 Using a predictive model, the team can anticipate which ticket holders are on the fence about renewing.
 This enables sales to target at-risk fans through the app with loyalty-building gifts such as free valet parking.